Gradient Estimation with Discrete Stein Operators

-Results for RLOO are omitted since it is consistently outperformed by Double CV \citep[see][]{titsias2021double}.
-In \cref{fig:dyn-nonlinear-K2}, we plot the average training ELBOs against training steps for all estimators on dynamically binarized datasets.
-On all three datasets, \method achieves the best training ELBOs given the same number of training steps and, in terms of gradient variance, outperforms DisARM and Double CV by a large margin.
+Results for RLOO are omitted since it is consistently outperformed by Double CV \citep[see][]{titsias2021double}. \Cref{tab:K2} shows, on all three datasets, \method achieves the best training ELBOs.
+In \cref{fig:dyn-mnist-nonlinear} (left), we plot the gradient variance and average training ELBOs against training steps for all estimators on dynamically binarized MNIST. \method outperforms DisARM and Double CV by a large margin in gradient variance.

 Next, we consider VAEs with Gaussian likelihoods trained on non-binarized datasets.
 In this case the gradient estimates suffer from even higher variance due to the large range of values $f(x)$ can take.
 The results are plotted in \cref{fig:cont-nonlinear-K2}.
 We see that \method has substantially lower variance than DisARM and Double CV, leading to significant improvements in training ELBOs.
-In \cref{fig:K2-test-full}~(Appendix), we plot a tighter 100-sample bound of the marginal log likelihood~\citep{burda2015importance} on test examples to better assess the quality of the trained model. \method consistently achieves the best test performance in all six settings.
+In Appendix \cref{fig:K2-test-full}, we find that \method also consistently yields the best test set performance in all six settings.